-Eddie Van Halen's style is still much appreciated today as it was in the late '70s/ early '80s, and we'll help you emulate his famous "Brown Sound" in this article.
+Eddie Van Halen's style is still much appreciated today as it was back in the day, we'll help you emulate his famous "Brown Sound" in this Van Halen gear guide .

-Eddie Van Halen is one of the most iconic guitarists from the late seventies / early eighties.
+Eddie Van Halen was one of the most iconic guitarists from the late seventies / early eighties.
 In an era when guitar virtuosity wasn't on most people's agenda, first due to punk then to 80's synth-pop, Eddie was one of the few, real "Guitar Heroes".
-The release of MXR's latest overdrive pedal, the MXR EVH 5150, and of the EVH Micro Stack show once again that his popularity remains undimmed - with many players still seeking to emulate that holy grail of 80's heavy rock guitar tone: Eddie's "Brown Sound".
+The release of MXR's latest overdrive pedal, the MXR EVH 5150, and many MXR signature pedals show once again that his popularity remains undimmed - with many players still seeking to emulate that holy grail of 80's heavy rock guitar tone: Eddie's "Brown Sound".

 Over the years, Eddie left his mark as one of the most remarkable Hard Rock guitarists ever.
 Unlike many others, he never actually relied on distortion pedals, keeping his overdrive sound quite pure and smooth, with a very original use of modulation effects as his main "secret weapon".